-He works regularly in the United States, and creates in Atlanta 2 plays by Bernard-Marie Koltès: Black Battles with Dogs (2001) and Roberto Zucco (2004), and in Boston, for A.R.T., Abigail's Party by Mike Leigh (2007) and Julius Caesar by Shakespeare (2008).
-Abroad, he creates shows that are then performed in France or in international festivals.
-In Dublin, The Image by Samuel Beckett (2006); at the National Theatre of Iceland, The Museum of the Sea by Marie Darrieussecq (2009); at the National Theatre of Norway, Abigail's Party by Mike Leigh (2012); at the Mini teater in Ljubljana, Slovenia, The Bitter Tears of Petra von Kant by Rainer Werner Fassbinder (2015); at the National Theater Company of Korea (NTCK), The Empire of Lights by Kim Young-ha (2016), presented at the TNB in 2017 and revived this season in spring 2022, and Love's End (2019), the Korean version of Clôture de l'amour by Pascal Rambert, with the main performers of The Empire of Lights.
+He works regularly in the United States where he created two plays by Bernard-Marie Koltès, Black Battles with Dogs and Roberto Zucco, in Atlanta, and Abigail's Party by Mike Leigh and Julius Caesar by Shakespeare in Boston, for the American Repertory Theater.
+Abroad, he creates shows in foreign languages that are then performed in France or in international festivals.
+The Image by Samuel Beckett with dancer Damien Jalet and Lou Doillon in Dublin, New York, Reykjavik; The Museum of the Sea by Marie Darrieussecq at the National Theatre of Iceland; Abigail's Party by Mike Leigh at the National Theatre of Norway; The Bitter Tears of Petra von Kant by Rainer Werner Fassbinder at the Mini Teater in Ljubljana, Slovenia; The Empire of Lights by Kim Young-ha at the National Theater Company of Korea (NTCK), and Love's End, by Pascal Rambert, at the Wooran Foundation, both with South Korean star Moon So Ri.

-He regularly collaborates with other artists: Miroslaw Balka, Colin Dunne, Matt Elliott, Christian Fennesz, Damien Jalet, Valérie Mréjen, Pierre-Alain Giraud, José Lévy, Gaspard Yurkievich, Erna Ómarsdóttir, the Organum Ensemble, Sjón, Albin de la Simone.
-In 2018, he performed for Boris Charmatz in La Ruée, created at the Festival TNB 2018.
+He regularly collaborates with other artists: Miroslaw Balka, Matt Elliott, Christian Fennesz, Damien Jalet, Etienne Daho, Valérie Mréjen, Pierre-Alain Giraud, José Lévy, Gaspard Yurkievich, Erna Ómarsdóttir, the Organum Ensemble, Sjón, Charles de Vilmorin..

 (Update April 2022)